CodeAlchemy01/Tech-News-Daily/README.md

 **UI/UX Design:**
 - Material 3

-Feel free to let me know if you need further modifications!

 # Key Features
 - **News Feed**: Users can browse through the latest technology news articles and updates.
 - **Topic Follow**: Users can follow specific topics of interest and receive notifications when new content is published.